London/Paris/Geneva International Study Tour

-Students must be in good standing at the School of Law or at another ABA accredited law school with permission from that school's dean to participate in the program (visiting student).
+Students must be in good standing at the Caruso School of Law or at another ABA-accredited law school with permission from that school's dean to participate in the program (visiting student).

 Enrollment is limited to 24 (twenty-four) students.

-Students will be responsible for tuition of $3,840 (2016-2017 academic year), transportation to London and back home from Geneva, lodging in London, and an activity fee of approximately $1900 to cover group activities in all three countries, and housing in Paris and in Geneva.
+Students are responsible for tuition, transportation to London and back home from Geneva, lodging in London, and an activity fee to cover group activities in all three countries, and housing in Paris and in Geneva.

-The course is charged by Pepperdine Law School's standard tuition rate of $1,920 per unit.
-The costs for this two-unit class is $3,840, plus an estimated $1,900 activity fee which includes group social functions in London, Paris and Geneva.
+The course is charged by Pepperdine Caruso Law School's standard tuition rate of $2,115 per unit (2019-2020 academic year).
+The costs for this two-unit class is $4,230, plus an estimated $1,600 activity fee which includes group social functions in London, Paris and Geneva, such as a Reception Lunch, tube pass, bus tour, and pub gathering in London, bus passes, certain meals, tickets to a concert, train to Paris, hotel in Paris, train to Geneva, and hotel in Geneva.
 Guests are welcome to accompany students on this trip and will need to pay the activity fee to cover the cost of their participation in the non-academic group events.
-Students will also need to make their own hotel arrangements in London, and all necessary flights to London and back home from Geneva.
+Students also need to make their own hotel arrangements in London, and all necessary flights to London and back home from Geneva.
 Round trip flights to London vary from $1,100 to $1,600.
 Students have a variety of hotel options in London which run as low as $1,250 per week, but must stay at the class designated hotels in Paris and Geneva.

 Grading and Attendance